habiburrahman-mu/Dotnet-BackgroundWorkerExamples/README.md

 # BackgroundWorkerExample

+Welcome to our .NET Background Service Showcase!

+Explore the power of background processing in .NET with comprehensive showcase featuring examples for IHostedService, BackgroundService, WorkerService, and Hangfire.
+From seamless integration with ASP.NET Core's application lifecycle to simplified long-running task management.
+Whether you're looking for fine-grained control over lifecycle events or maximum flexibility in hosting environments, our collection covers it all.
+Dive in and discover how to leverage the full potential of asynchronous processing in your .NET projects today

 ## IHostedService, IHostedLifecycleService
 While `IHostedService` provides a solid foundation for background tasks in ASP.NET Core, .NET 8 introduces `IHostedLifecycleService` to offer even more granular control over the application lifecycle.
 This interface inherits from `IHostedService` and adds additional methods for specific lifecycle events.